The Benefits of Digital Payments for B2B

-In recent months, we've seen a lot of challenges confronting the B2B space due to the pandemic.
+In recent months, we've seen a lot of challenges confronting the digital B2B payment space due to the pandemic.
 The stark shift to digital tools and remote processes has exposed the costly infrastructure gaps and inefficiencies of a financial system worth hundreds of trillions of dollar, yet still largely dependent on in-person processes, slow moving checks, and costly paper invoices.

 If like many other businesses, you're looking into digital payments and electronic remittance solutions, read on as we walk through the benefits of shifting to digital payments.

 Paper-based payments are a hassle for both businesses and the customers they serve.
 Among a number of disadvantages, collecting and processing paper checks is an extremely costly activity for most businesses, costing between $4 and $20 to process a single check.

 Not only are paper-based payments expensive, but it also takes about 15 days for a check to clear.
 Accounting for mail float and any errors or delays, you can easily spend a month waiting for payment, which negatively impacts Days Sales Outstanding (DSO) and hurts cash flow.

 Businesses that stop accepting paper check payments have a number of complaints:

 - Paper checks slow down the payment cycle and regularly cause delays

 - Accepting checks makes businesses more susceptible to fraud

 - Reconciliation is too time-intensive and error-prone